Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Ok now this is a tricky one.
 I will be honest, I'm not sure.
 If anyone does know, please sound off in the comments.

-My best guess is AMEX will get in touch with you to confirm your status and ask you to provide documentation you have been extended beyond your original orders end date.
+My best guess is Amex will get in touch with you to confirm your status and ask you to provide documentation you have been extended beyond your original orders end date.

 If you cannot produce new orders, I suspect they will remove you from SCRA protection and you will be eligible for annual fees at that point.
 I suspect they will not charge the annual fee until your card anniversary, or the day you opened the account.

-Please note that AMEX will refund the annual fee completely if you cancel the card within 30 days after the statement in which the annual fee hits.
+Please note that Amex will refund the annual fee completely if you cancel the card within 30 days after the statement in which the annual fee hits.

 So if the annual fee is charged April 2, the statement closes April 30, you have until May 30 to close the account and get a full refund.

-If you product change the card, so for instance downgrade your AMEX Platinum to a no annual fee AMEX Everyday card, you can keep your Membership Reward points and the annual fee will be prorated.
+If you product change the card, so for instance downgrade your Amex Platinum to a no annual fee Amex Everyday card, you can keep your Membership Reward points and the annual fee will be prorated.

 For example, if you wait 6 months after the annual fee is charged on the AMEX Platinum, you will receive $225 back after the product change.

-Why Should I Get the AMEX Platinum?
+Why Should I Get the Amex Platinum?

 Do you ever travel?
 Hate airports?
 Let me tell you about airport lounges: free food, free drinks (usually beer, wine, and mixed), quiet, and separated from the loud and obnoxious crowds.
 It will change the way you travel and make travelling so much less of a painful experience.

-You can access over 1200 Priority Pass Lounges and the famous AMEX Centurion Lounges for free with the AMEX Platinum.
+You can access over 1200 Priority Pass Lounges and the famous Amex Centurion Lounges for free with the Amex Platinum.
 You can even get a guest in free.

 I used the 60,000 point welcome bonus I earned with minimum spending to upgrade my wife and me to business class.
 A 14 hour flight is much more manageable when you spend half the time sleeping.
 I can show you how to do this in my 5 day, free, military credit cards course.